Washington apple health (WAH) definitions—I.

-means an entity that furnishes (in single or multiple facilities) food, shelter, and some treatment or services to four or more persons unrelated to the proprietor.
-Eligibility for medical assistance program may vary depending upon the type of institution in which an individual resides.
-For the purposes of medical assistance programs, "institution" includes all of the following:
+"Institution" means an entity that furnishes (in single or multiple facilities) food, shelter, and some treatment or services to four or more people unrelated to the proprietor.
+Eligibility for Washington apple health (WAH) program may vary depending upon the type of institution in which an individual resides.
+For the purposes of WAH programs, "institution" includes all the following:

 (a) Defined in 42 C.F.R.
 440.150;